 Covering much terrain, the audio found here explores such topics as, Captain Cook's arrival, birth, death, pollination, tidal predictions, harbour symphonies, stories, dreams and all states in between.
+Arrivals/departures can be heard on Mondays on currents and waves.

 Selected currents and waves arrivals/departures audio programs: